Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

 A Structured Permit System Diagnostic

-The Permit System Diagnostic Toolkit gives you a structured way to examine each of these areas under real operational conditions, not as a paperwork exercise.
+The Permit System Diagnostic Toolkit provides a structured way to examine each of these areas under real operational conditions, not as a paperwork exercise.

 Permit systems rarely fail because paperwork is missing.
 They fail because pressure quietly changes how the system gets applied.

-This checklist highlights areas to review.
-For a structured assessment of how your system performs in practice, see Permit-to-Work System Review (Northshore Safety Services).
+For organisations that want a structured assessment of how their system performs in practice, see Permit-to-Work System Review (Northshore Safety Services).